 - This course is available in full-time, part-time and distance learning modes of study.

-- The course is delivered in partnership with existing staff members from the School of Psychology and Computer Science, Natural Sciences, and Justice.
+- The course is delivered in partnership with existing staff members from a variety of Schools.

 What you'll do